 Embedded clients may have one or more endpoints (e.g., one for each RJ11 jack for black phones) associated with them, and each of the endpoints is identified by a separate local endpoint name.
 Just like the domainname, the local endpoint name is case insensitive.
-Associated with the local endpoint name is an endpointtype, which defines the type of the endpoint, such as analog phone or video phone.
+Associated with the local endpoint name is an endpoint-type, which defines the type of the endpoint, such as analog phone or video phone.
 The endpoint-type can be derived from the local endpoint name.
 The local endpoint name is a hierarchical name, where the least specific component of the name is the leftmost term, and the most specific component is the rightmost term.
 More formally, the local endpoint name MUST adhere to the following naming rules:

-- The individual terms of the local endpoint name must be separated by a single slash ("/", ASCII 2F hex). - The individual terms are ASCII character strings composed of letters, digits or other printable characters, with the exception of characters used as delimiters in endpoint-names ("/", "@"), characters used for wildcarding ("\", "\$"), and white space characters. - Wild carding is represented either by an asterisk ("\") or a dollar sign ("\$") for the terms of the naming path which are to be wild-carded.
-Thus, if the full local endpoint name looks like: term1/term2/term3 and one of the terms of the local endpoint name is wild-carded, then the local endpoint name looks like this:
+- The individual terms of the local endpoint name must be separated by a single slash ("/", ASCII 2F hex). - The individual terms are ASCII character strings composed of letters, digits or other printable characters, with the exception of characters used as delimiters in endpoint-names ("/", "@"), characters used for wildcarding ("", "\$"), and white space characters. - Wild carding is represented either by an asterisk ("") or a dollar sign ("\$") for the terms of the naming path which are to be wild-carded.
+Thus, if the full local endpoint name looks like:

+term1/term2/term3

+and one of the terms of the local endpoint name is wild-carded, then the local endpoint name looks like this:

+'''

-term1/term2/\ if term3 is wild-carded. term1/\/\ if term2 and term3 are wild-carded.
+term1/term2/ if term3 is wild-carded.

+term1// if term2 and term3 are wild-carded.

+'''

 In each of the examples, a dollar sign could have appeared instead of the asterisk.

-- Wild-carding is only allowed from the right, thus if a term is wild-carded, then all terms to the right of that term must be wild-carded as well. - In cases where mixed dollar sign and asterisk wild-cards are used, dollar-signs are only allowed from the right, thus if a term had a dollar sign wild-card, all terms to the right of that term must also contain dollar sign wild-cards. - A term represented by an asterisk is to be interpreted as: "use all values of this term known within the scope of the embedded client in question". - A term represented by a dollar sign is to be interpreted as: "use any one value of this term known within the scope of the embedded client in question". - Each endpoint-type may specify additional detail in the naming rules for that endpoint-type, however such rules must not be in conflict with the above.
+- Wild-carding is only allowed from the right, thus if a term is wild-carded, then all terms to the right of that term must be wild-carded as well. - In cases where mixed dollar sign and asterisk wild-cards are used, dollar-signs are only allowed from the right, thus if a term had a dollar sign wild-card, all terms to the right of that term must also contain dollar sign wild-cards. - A term represented by an asterisk is to be interpreted as: "use all values of this term known within the scope of the embedded client in question".
+Unless specified otherwise, this refers to all endpoints configured for service, regardless of their actual service state, i.e., in-service or out-of-service. - A term represented by a dollar sign is to be interpreted as: "use any one value of this term known within the scope of the embedded client in question".
+Unless specified otherwise, this only refers to endpoints that are in-service. - Each endpoint-type may specify additional detail in the naming rules for that endpoint-type, however such rules must not be in conflict with the above.